Deultum/Headhunters/README.md

 - Villans are displayed in a grid format, and users can click on a villan's card to view its details.

   **Captured list**
-- Loged in users are able to access captured villans list with info who captured it.
+- Loged in users are able to access captured villans list.

   **Villan Details:**